Constrained Active Classification Using Partially Observable Markov Decision Processes: Introduction

 Given the POMDP model, the desired thresholds on the misclassification probability and the accumulated costs, we propose two approaches to obtain the classification strategy that optimizes the probability to reach a classification decision.
 The exact solution is inspired by policy computation for constrained MDPs \cite{el2018controlled}, especially cost-bounded reachability in MDPs \cite{andova2003discrete}.
 It relies on obtaining the underlying belief MDP whose states are beliefs from the original POMDP.
 Then the optimal strategy can be computed from the obtained belief MDP.
 To overcome the computational complexity of finding exact solutions for POMDPs, our second approach adaptively samples the actions in the belief MDP to approximate the optimal probability to reach a classification decision.

 The extensions compared with the preliminary results in \cite{wu2018cost} are as follows.
 First, instead of only deciding which true model the underlying MDP belongs to in \cite{wu2018cost}, this paper considers classifying an attribute of interest out of several attributes that a model may have.
 Therefore, the classification objective in \cite{wu2018cost} is a special case of this paper.
-Second, this paper considers additional safety constraints during the classification process, where as \cite{wu2018cost} focused merely on a pure reachability problem in the belief space.
+Second, this paper considers additional safety constraints during the classification process, whereas \cite{wu2018cost} focused merely on a pure reachability problem in the belief space.
 Therefore, new and more detailed proofs are presented to show the (approximate) optimality of the probability to reach a classification decision.
+Third, a new Monte Carlo tree search based approach is proposed for solving the problem on the go while lowering the computation complexity.

 The contribution of this paper is three-fold.
 To the best of our knowledge, we are the first to consider active classification in an HMMDP modeling framework.
 Second, besides the classification objective, we also present additional constraints regarding cost bound, safety, and privacy.
-Third, we establish new algorithms, especially an adaptive sampling method, to solve the proposed classification problem with constraints.
+Third, we establish new algorithms, especially an adaptive sampling and Monte Carlo tree search method, to solve the proposed classification problem with constraints.
 We also prove the asymptotic convergence of the algorithm's output to the optimal probability to reach a classification decision.